iwehrman/brackets/README.md

 Finally,

-    $ git push private master
+    $ git push private brackets

 Note: this will complete the merge directly into master without the need for a pull request.

-## Merging master into edge-code
+## Merging Brackets branch into master

-Edge Code is built and released off of the on-going `edge-code` branch.
+Edge Code is built and released off of the `master` branch.
 As such, in addition to committing new Edge Code changes here, we'll periodically need to merge the latest Brackets changes as well.
-To do so, please complete the "Merging brackets changes into master" instructions above first.
-Then, follow these steps to merge those adobe/brackets changes from `master` into the `edge-code` branch.
+To do so, please complete the "Merging brackets changes into Brackets branch" instructions above first.
+Then, follow these steps to merge those adobe/brackets changes from the `Brackets` branch into `master`.

-To integrate the latest changes from master (eg. integrating brackets as above), do the following:
+To integrate the latest changes from the Brackets branch (eg. integrating brackets as above), do the following:

     $ git fetch private
-    $ git checkout edge-code
+    $ git checkout master
     $ git submodule update --init --recursive
     $ git checkout -b <username/new-branch-name>
-    $ git merge master
+    $ git merge origin/brackets
     $ git submodule update --init --recursive

 Now, resolve any merge conflicts manually taking care to preserve Edge Code changes that may overlap with new Brackets development.
 Of course, next build and (unit) test.